Yes, I got some certainty on the business software consultancy again. A nice consultancy job opportunity opened up.

 Find the Gnome is now in a good place where the most difficult parts have been sorted out.
 Most of the mechanics are sorted out, working technically and balanced in the gameplay.
 I have practiced my asset pipe so I know can easily put out more content, while at the same time work on my other job.

 Back to that job.
 I am looking forward to it.
-It is close by (a 30 min drive), so I will be partly working on site.
-I will be enjoying the live presence of colleague’s again.
+It is close by (a 30 min drive), so I will be partially working on site.
+I will be enjoying the live presence of colleague’s again (covid did some number on us all).
 That on itself is a reason for me to enjoy this new opportunity!

 Find the Gnome